Enjoy the garden at Godolphin

 Take time to wander around the diverse garden at Godolphin - you might end up leaving with a pot of honey harvested from our onsite hives and produced from the flowers you'll be admiring.

 The King's Garden is the sixteenth century walled privy garden to Godolphin's state room, the King's Room.
 The perfect sun trap, the King's Garden is a private space for relaxing and absorbing Godolphin's tranquil atmosphere.
 Cloud-like box hedges follow neat paths sheltering the flowering primroses below.
-In spring admire the large flowering magnolia trees providing shaded spots to take a moment to relax and breathe.
+In summer the King's garden becomes a sheltered suntrap with the perfume of the hightly scented roses and lavendar wafting through.

 The King's Garden leads you in to the King's Room, open for you to visit throughout the year.
 On most days a volunteer room guide can be found in the King's Room to answer any questions about Godolphin.